xiix0/scam/README.md

-You need no longer worry about the future.
-This time tomorrow you'll be dead.
+You love your home and want it to be beautiful.